Analysis | What Happens Next in Brexit?

 4. Can the whole thing be called off?

-Yes, and the delay could make that more likely.
+Yes, and the delays could make that more likely.
 But there are still major obstacles.
 At least for now, there isn’t a majority in Parliament behind proposals to hold a second referendum.
 Jeremy Corbyn, leader of the opposition Labour Party, has come out in favor of another plebiscite, but with reservations.
-May is adamant that a re-vote would undermine faith in democracy and rip the country apart; she’s offering a vote on a second referendum only to win cross-party support for her deal.
-In any case, it’s not clear what the result would be: Polls indicate that support among voters is now more in favor of remaining in the EU than leaving, but that’s what surveys showed last time, too.
-Leave ended up carrying the 2016 referendum with 52 percent of the vote.
-The U.K. does have the legal right to cancel the divorce, by revoking the so-called Article 50 notification that triggered the exit process.
+May was adamant that a re-vote would undermine faith in democracy and rip the country apart -- a view many share.
+In any case, it’s not clear what the result of a re-run would be -- or indeed what question would be put to voters.
+Polls indicate that support among voters is now more in favor of remaining in the EU than leaving, but that’s what surveys showed last time, too.
+Leave ended up carrying the 2016 referendum with 52% of the vote.
+The U.K. does have the legal right to cancel the divorce, by revoking the so-called Article 50 notification that triggered the exit process -- but exercising that without a referendum would be political dynamite.

 5. Could the U.K. still leave without a deal?

 There’s still a chance Britain could crash out of the bloc with no agreement or grace period, though the U.K. Parliament has voted against that and the EU indicated earlier this year it doesn’t have the stomach for it.
-May has said she wouldn’t lead the country out without a deal unless Parliament agreed.
-A hardline pro-Brexit successor to May might try, however.
+May said she wouldn’t lead the country out without a deal unless Parliament agreed, but a hardline successor might take a different view.
 That would leave the U.K. lacking legal arrangements to smooth trade and other transactions with its neighbors, snarling cross-border commerce.
 Bottlenecks could bring shortages of everything from food to drugs to manufacturing components.
 Both sides are preparing for the worst, for example taking steps to prevent a financial-markets meltdown.
 But while the measures can mitigate some of the more catastrophic outcomes -- such as flights being grounded -- they won’t address the obstacles to trade that would suddenly emerge.

 6. What’s the fallout?